-- 1. That if the Monitoring Officer considers that it is not appropriate for him/her to act, such as where he/she has advised the member or complainant in relation to the subject matter of the complaint or is otherwise conflicted out, then the Deputy Monitoring Officer will take his/her place. - 2.
-At any stage in the process the Monitoring Officer or the Employment Appeals &Ethics Sub-Committee can consult with one of the Parish Council representatives appointed by the Test Valley Association of Parish and Town Councillors.
-If a representative is consulted he or she will attend the relevant meeting of the Sub-Committee
+- If the Monitoring Officer considers that it is not appropriate for him/her to act, such as where he/she has advised the Member or complainant in relation to the subject matter of the complaint or is otherwise conflicted out, then the Deputy Monitoring Officer will take his/her place. - 2.
+At any stage in the process the Monitoring Officer can consult with one of the Parish Council representatives appointed by the Test Valley Association of Parish and Town Councillors.
+If a representative is consulted he/she will attend the relevant meeting for the purposes of the Initial Assessment.